• Skip to primary navigation

 Notes:

-- If you are not familiar with the herringbone crochet stitch or need a refresher, check out my photo tutorial HERE before beginning your project.
+• If you are not familiar with the herringbone crochet stitch or need a refresher, check out my tutorial with VIDEO before beginning your project.

 Stitches & Abbreviations (US terms):